In this post, we are going to provide you with EVERYTHING you need to simplify med math.

 It’s stressful to have that in your mind while taking these tests… but what may be even more stressful is knowing that you’re calculating medications for patients and if you’re way off, it could result in bad news bears for your patient.

 At NURSING.com, we completely feel your pain.
 We were there.
 We had to take and pass many math classes throughout nursing school.
 We also had to take and pass the ever-painful pharmacology course as well.
 Med math for nurses and pharmacology absolutely go hand-in-hand, and we know this connection is so important that we created a course to help you not only get through pharmacology but truly understand it.
 Our Nursing Pharmacology Course was developed by a team of nurses who went through nursing school, passed pharmacology, and are/were successful bedside providers.
-And the “nurse” that teaches the course is a pharmacist.
+The “nurse” who teaches the course is a pharmacist.
 It can’t get better than that!

-Learning how to rock nursing math can be challenging, but it doesn’t have to be gastric-ulcer producing.
+Learning how to rock nursing math can be challenging, but it doesn’t have to be gastric-ulcer-producing.
 We are going to walk you through some of the important basic concepts to be aware of, as well as some tips and tricks to make things a bit easier.

 Keep in mind, that while we will go over quite a bit here, there are a few things that you’ll just simply have to memorize.

-Before I dive into each specific step, I just want to remind you to check out our Med Master course, which is the perfect compliment to this post about med math.
+Before I dive into each specific step, I just want to remind you to check out our Med Master course, which is the perfect complement to this post about med math.
 Understanding the dosage calculations, drip rates, unit conversions, and so forth is one thing, but understanding the pharmacokinetics is another.
 By understanding both, you will be best equipped to safely administer medications as a registered nurse.

 Alright, now let’s work through each specific step of the NURSING.com Med Math Mind Map.
 Wow, that was a tongue twister . . .